 As one of the first heart transplant centers in the United States, UPMC has made significant contributions to the advancement of cardiovascular medicine.

-- UPMC is ranked among America's best hospitals, by U.S. News & World Report, for heart care and heart surgery.
+- Ranked among America's best hospitals by U.S. News & World Report for heart care and heart surgery.

 - UPMC was the first hospital to successfully discharge a patient with a ventricular-assist device (VAD).

 - Our surgeons implanted one of the first left VADs into the heart cavity instead of in the abdomen — a less invasive surgery with a lower risk for bleeding and infection.